marekgalovic/chitchat-chatbot/README.md

-# chitchat-chatbot
+# ChitChat Chatbot
-ChitChat Chatbot Tensorflow Model
+This repository contains an experimental Tensorflow model for context aware chitchat chatbot.